 But not all mothers can breastfeed for the first six months or continue to do so, due to medical or personal reasons.
-It can also be challenging for mothers returning to work after their maternity leave.
+It can also be challenging for mothers to return to work after their maternity leave.

 Common feeding problems in infants